The Complete 2026 Guide to Buying Group Health Insurance in Arizona

 #3: Get Quotes

 Next, it’s time for your broker to get quotes from the insurance carriers they’ve identified would be the best fits for the type of group health insurance you need.
-An experienced broker knows the requirements set forth by the Internal Revenue Service (IRS), the ACA and the insurance carriers themselves, all of which affect the types of plans you can offer.
+An experienced broker knows the requirements set forth by the IRS, the ACA and the insurance carriers themselves, all of which affect the types of plans you can offer.

 “We take the data you give us and bid to every carrier,” Calloway says.
 “This way, we can deploy the best tailored solution to meet your needs.
 Medical, dental insurance, vision, disability – we shop it all for you, to get you exactly what you’re looking for at the best possible rates.”